 An authentic General Tso's Chicken should be crispy, sweet, spicy, and slightly tangy, and this recipe delivers!
 You'll never order from delivery again after you try this deliciously authentic General Tso's Chicken recipe that's better than takeout!

-Marinate your chicken with garlic, ginger, Shaoxing wine, light soy, white pepper, and kosher salt for 30 minutes.
+Add the chicken to a bowl and season with garlic, ginger, Shaoxing wine, light soy, white pepper, and kosher salt.
+Mix well and let marinate for at least 15 minutes.

-In a large bowl, whisky together flour, cornstarch, baking powder, salt, and pepper.
+In a large bowl, whisk together flour, cornstarch, baking powder, salt, and white pepper.
 Drizzle in some of your extra chicken marinade and combine to create craggily bits for extra texture.
 Coat your chicken pieces well, pressing the dredge in to make sure there are no bald spots.
+Keep the chicken in the dredge until ready to fry.

-Fry your chicken at 325F for 3-4 minutes (oil should not come down below 300F, work in batches if needed).
-Remove chicken and bring oil to 350F; fry a 2nd time at 350F for 2 minutes and set aside.
+Add the neutral oil to a large pot or wok and heat over medium high until the oil reaches 325°F. Fry the chicken pieces at 325F for 3-4 minutes (oil should not come down below 300F, work in batches if needed).
+Remove the chicken and bring the oil to 350F; fry the chicken pieces a 2nd time at 350F for 2 minutes until deep golden brown and crispy.
+Remove the chicken to a plate.

-Over high heat, fry garlic and ginger for 15 seconds; then add your premixed sauce.
-Stir to combine, then add in vinegar and cornstarch slurry.
-Stir for 30 seconds or until sauce has thickened and is glossy; add in your chicken and stir in sauce until coated.
+In a large wok, take 2 tbsp of the frying oil over medium high heat, and add the garlic and ginger.
+Stir fry for 15 seconds, then add the sauce.
+Turn the heat to high, stirring to combine, then add in the white vinegar and cornstarch slurry.
+Mix the sauce for 30 seconds or until sauce has thickened and is glossy.
+Add in the chicken and stir in sauce until well coated, about 1 minute.

 Notes